Frequently Asked Questions - Texas Mechanics Lien

 Who can file a Texas Construction Lien Claim?

-Texas lien laws are some of the most expansive in the nation in terms of who has Texas construction lien rights.
+Texas lien laws are some of the most expansive in the nation in terms of who has construction lien rights.
 The Texas construction lien law provides broad protection for nearly everyone who provided labor, materials or services on a Texas construction project.
-According to the Texas lien laws, contractors, as well as subcontractors, sub-subcontractors and suppliers who have a contract with a general contractor or a subcontractor can file a Texas construction lien.
+According to the Texas lien laws, contractors, as well as subcontractors, sub-subcontractors and suppliers who have a contract with a general contractor or a subcontractor can file a lien.
 The Texas mechanics lien law also states that architects, engineers and surveyors are also entitled to Texas statutory liens so long as their design is utilized in the performance of the construction work.
-Even real estate brokers of commercial property have Texas construction lien rights under the Texas lien laws if their commissions are unpaid.
+Even real estate brokers of commercial property have construction lien rights under the Texas lien laws if their commissions are unpaid.
 Note that claimants that are working on Texas Homesteads must file a Homestead Affidavit of Lien, which requires its own specific information.

 Click Here to File a Texas Lien Claim Document